Adversarially Robust Spiking Neural Networks Through Conversion

 \textbf{Initializing SNN Weights:} We use the weights from a baseline ANN that is adversarially trained via Eq.~\eqref{eq:atobj}, to initialize the SNN synaptic connectivity matrices.
 Our approach is in principle agnostic to the ANN adversarial training method.
 For a feed-forward ANN, neuron output activations $\am^l$ in the $l$-th layer would be, $\am^l=\sigma(\W^l\am^{l-1})$, where $\sigma(.)$ often indicates a ReLU.
 We essentially maintain $\W^l$ for all layers, and replace $\sigma(.)$ with spiking neuron dynamics.

-\textbf{Conversion of Batch Normalization:} Traditional conversion methods either exclude batch-norm from the source ANN~\cite{sengupta2019going}, or absorb its parameters into the preceding convolutional layer~\cite{rueckauer2017conversion}.
-Here, we propose a novel and effective approach to directly integrate robustly pre-trained ANN batch-norm affine transformation parameters into SNN tdBN layers~\cite{zheng2021going}, and maintain the weights $\varphi^l$ and $\omega^l$ within:
+\textbf{Conversion of Batch Normalization:} Traditional conversion methods either exclude batch-norm from the source ANN~\citep{sengupta2019going}, or absorb its parameters into the preceding convolutional layer~\citep{rueckauer2017conversion}.
+Here, we introduce a novel and highly effective approach to directly integrate robustly pre-trained ANN batch normalization affine transformation parameters into SNN threshold-dependent batch-norm (tdBN) layers~\citep{zheng2021going}, and propose to maintain the parameters $\varphi^l$ and $\omega^l$ within:

 weighted spiking inputs $\bar{\s}^l(t)=\W^l\s^{l-1}(t)$ are gathered temporally in $\bar{\mathbf{S}}^l$, $\vartheta$ is a tiny constant, and $\EX[.]$ and $Var[.]$ are estimated both across time and mini-batch.
 This temporal and spatial normalization was found highly effective in stabilizing training.
-Different from its original formulation~\cite{zheng2021going}, we do not perform a threshold-based scaling in the normalization, but instead finetune $\varphi^l$ and $\omega^l$ together with the firing thresholds.
 Normalized $\hat{\s}^l(t)$ is then integrated into the neuron membrane potential via Eq.~\eqref{eq:lif_neuron}.
-We do not re-use the moving average mean and variance estimates from the ANN, which are often tracked to be used at inference time, but estimate them during finetuning.
+In order to accurately maintain the utility of the preserved $\varphi^l$ and $\omega^l$ parameters for the SNN, we do not re-use the moving average mean and variance estimates from the ANN, which are often tracked to be used at inference time.
+Instead, we discard these previous statistics, and re-estimate them during SNN finetuning.
+Different from its original formulation~\citep{zheng2021going}, we do not perform a threshold-based scaling in this normalization, but instead finetune $\varphi^l$ and $\omega^l$ together with the firing thresholds.

 \textbf{Initialization of Trainable Firing Thresholds:} We generate inputs $\s^0(t)$ by direct coding for $T_c$ calibration time steps, which we choose to be much larger than $T$, using a number of training set mini-batches.